 The (second) best time to translate your website is NOW

-Surely this argument sounds like a big cliché for any change someone wants to sell or push on you.
+Surely this statement sounds like a big cliché for any change someone wants to sell or push on you.
 But not this time.
 Translating your website has become a mandatory step in each and every market expansion strategy.
 Your website is the face of your company and for many businesses it’s the main place for sales, marketing and customer support.
 It makes sense to invest in a well-structured and nicely designed website, and to keep it clean and useful for all your customers.

 A good website builds trust in your brand and helps you grow.